-The indicator lamp comes on: replace the battery in the remote control.
+The indicator lamp comes on and a message appears on the Control Display: replace the battery in the remote control.

 Replacing the battery

 The remote control for Comfort Access contains a battery that will need to be replaced from time to time.